 Many viewing opportunities with the Yerkes 24-inch reflector and 40-inch refractor telescopes are offered every month of the year.
 Public observing schedules are posted on the website.
 Registration and payment of a fee are required to participate.

-At the end of every weekday tour, and from 9:45 am to 1:30 pm on Saturdays, visitors are encouraged to browse our unique gift shop featuring postcards, apparel, photos from the Observatory’s archives, jewelry, meteorites, posters, books and many unique items found only at Yerkes Observatory.
+At the end of every weekday tour, and from 9:45 am to 1:30 pm on Saturdays (10:45 am to 1:30 pm January 6 to April 28, 2018), visitors are encouraged to browse our unique gift shop featuring postcards, apparel, photos from the Observatory’s archives, jewelry, meteorites, posters, books and many unique items found only at Yerkes Observatory.

 Known as the birthplace of modern astrophysics, Yerkes Observatory is open to the public for daytime tours Monday through Saturday and evening telescope observing programs, year round, excluding Thanksgiving, Christmas, and New Year’s Day.
 Daytime tours provide a fascinating overview of the Observatory’s history, architectural detail, astronomical research, and a look inside the 90-foot dome at the 40-inch refractor, still the largest lens-type telescope in the world.
 Evening observing tours are conducted with either the 40-inch refractor or the 24-inch reflector (mirror-type) telescopes.
 Check the website for a current schedule of daytime and evening program times.